Lysá nad Labem: Geography

 Lysá nad Labem is located about 14 km west of Nymburk and 20 km northeast of Prague.
 It lies mostly in the Central Elbe Table lowland within the Polabí region, only the northern part of the municipal territory extends into the Jizera Table.
 The highest point is the hill Šibák at 228 m above sea level.
 The town is situated on the right bank of the Elbe River.

+North of the town proper is the Hrabanovská černava National Nature Monument.
+It has an area of 51.9 ha.
+The monument consists of meadows and wetlands with populations of rare and endangered animals and plants.
+These include the flowering plant schoenus ferrugineus, which is critically endangered within the Czech Republic.